Regional High-Resolution Weather Models using Generative Diffusion#

 With the default configuration, StormCast is trained on the HRRR dataset, conditioned on the ERA5 dataset.
 The datapipe in this example is tailored specifically for the domain and problem setting posed in the original StormCast preprint, namely a subset of HRRR and ERA5 variables in a region over the Central US with spatial extent 1536km x 1920km.

 A custom dataset object is defined in datasets/data_loader_hrrr_era5.py, which loads temporally-aligned samples from HRRR and ERA5, interpolated to the same grid and normalized appropriately.
 This data pipeline requires the HRRR and ERA5 data to abide by a specific zarr format and for other datasets, you will need to create a custom datapipe.
-The table below lists the variables used to train StormCast – in total there are 26 ERA5 variables used and 99 HRRR variables (along with 2 static HRRR invariants, the land/water mask and orography).
+The following table lists the variables used to train StormCast.
+In total, the model uses 26 ERA5 variables and 99 HRRR variables, along with two static HRRR invariants (the land and water mask and orography).

 ERA5 Variables#